AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Introduction

-Despite these successes, a fundamental limitation exists in mainstream VLA architectures: their reliance on a rigid and synchronous action generation process $\cite{pi0,pi05,wallx,eo1_2025}$.
+Training generalist robot policies that integrate perception, language, and low-level control remains a central challenge for embodied intelligence \citep{b1,b2,b3,b4,b5,simplevla,cogact,dp}.
+Vision-language-action (VLA) models address this by leveraging large-scale vision-language corpora and robot demonstrations to ground broad semantics into executable control \citep{rt1,b7,b8,b10,mobilealoha,rlinf,rlinfvla,rlbringtovla}.
+To improve success rates and efficiency, follow-up work advances architectures and action generation through better spatiotemporal modeling \citep{bridgevla,internvlam1,f1,momanipvla,memvla}, parameter-efficient adaptation \citep{vlaadapter}, improved tokenization \citep{pi0fast,vla0}, high-throughput execution \citep{openvlaoft,smolvla}, and interleaving intermediate reasoning with action prediction \citep{diffusionvla,cotvla2024,flowvla,motvla,dvla2}.
+Building on these advances, recent VLA models incorporate self-correction to improve reliability under uncertainty.
+Imitating fast and slow systems in the human brain \citep{system12,nirvana}, SC-VLA \citep{scvla} pairs a fast action head with a slow self-correction module to detect failures.
+Enhanced by reinforcement learning, RB-VLA \citep{rbvla} applies a dual-pathway loop for in-situ adaptation.
+Inspired by diffusion large language models (DLLMs) \citep{llada,mmada_2025,sdar}, discrete-diffusion VLA \citep{dvla} brings masked-token denoising and secondary remasking into VLA for adaptive decoding.
+LLaDA-VLA \citep{lladavla}, dVLA \citep{dvla2}, and UD-VLA \citep{udvla} further employ multi-modal chain of thought (CoT) with prefix attention and KV-cache.
+Despite these successes, a fundamental limitation exists in mainstream VLA architectures: their reliance on a rigid and synchronous action generation process \citep{pi0,pi05,wallx,eo1_2025}.
 VLA models based on vanilla flow matching (FM) employ a uniform time schedule across all action tokens, generating them synchronously from noise to the final actions, i.e., synchronous FM (SFM).
-SFM employs fixed action-generation time schedules, regardless of the task's current complexity or the model's internal confidence \cite{starvla,flowpolicy,vitavla}.
+SFM employs fixed action-generation time schedules, regardless of the task's current complexity or the model's internal confidence \citep{starvla,flowpolicy,vitavla}.
 Without the utilization of action context information and the mechanism for self-correction, SFM's monolithic generation method is inherently unstable.
-In \cref{cover}, we show the SFM's generation process with unawareness of action context.
 Consequently, a single inaccurate action prediction can cascade into an unrecoverable error, critically hindering performance in long-horizon or precision-demanding scenarios.